working-group-purescript-es/purescript-elmish/docs/transition.md

 ## <a name="effects"></a>Effects

 The high-level, most convenient way to add an effect to a transition is via the `fork` function.
-For example, if we wanted to make counter increments to happen with a delay, we might do something like this:
+For example, if we wanted to make counter increments happen after a delay, we might do something like this:

 ```haskell
 data Message = Inc | Dec | StartInc